Krishna1705/-hello-world-prg-and-rest-api-fro-CRUD/README.md

 u dont need to go through each and every file in ur application and make the changes, this trick rally comes in handy while working on a big project...
 (i have addeed node_modules folder in .gitignore)

+I HAVE MERGED two programs here..i alsso add  REST API(for CRUD operation-backend) PROGRAM HERE .. here i atttached REST API for create ,read,update and delete functionality written with use of express js and mongo db...